dikaaayy/movie-list/README.md

 ## Preview of the Web

-You can access the preview of this project in [This Website](http://andikay.me)
+You can access the preview of this project here [This Website](http://movie.andikay.me)

 ## How to use